CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA

-Furthermore, to investigate the merger events that contribute most significantly to the dynamical heating of dwarf galaxies, Figure~\ref{fig:ahmh} shows the average numbers of major mergers (mass ratio $>0.3$, orange), of minor mergers ($0.1–0.3$, light blue), and of ``marginal" mergers ($0.01–0.1$, gray) in halos.
-On average, each dwarf galaxy undergoes approximately only one major and a few minor mergers at $z < 7$.
-In contrast, marginal mergers occur about ten times more frequently than major and minor mergers.
-This suggests that, in dwarf galaxies, not only the accretion of massive halos but also these smaller, smoother merger events play an essential role in determining their kinematics.
+However, major mergers are rare events in dwarf galaxies.
+Figure~\ref{fig:mergers} shows the average number of major ($\mu>0.3$, orange), minor ($\mu=0.1–0.3$, light blue), and marginal ($\mu=0.01–0.1$, gray) mergers in halos per time bin.
+On average, each dwarf galaxy experiences approximately one major merger and a few minor mergers at $z<7$.
+In contrast, marginal mergers occur about 10 times more frequently than major and minor mergers combined and therefore account for a nonnegligible fraction of the accreted mass.
+Consequently, their integrated dynamical influence can be significant, despite their weak individual impact. \citet{HayashiChiba2006} suggested that the total mass of accreted halos primarily determines the thickness of dynamically heated galactic disks.
+This is consistent with the stronger correlation of $f_\mathrm{acc}$ found for $\mu>0.01$ than for $\mu>0.1$, implying that the high frequency of marginal mergers contributes to this trend.
+Thus, in dwarf galaxies, not only the accretion of massive halos but also these smaller, more frequent merger events help shape their kinematics.

-This finding aligns with recent cosmological zoom-in simulations on ultra-faint dwarf galaxies. \citet{Orkney2021} investigated dark matter core formation in galaxies with halo masses of $M_\mathrm{halo}\sim10^9\,\Msun$ in the EDGE project.
-They identified two distinct pathways for dark matter heating: stellar feedback at high redshift, before reionization, and impulsive heating from minor mergers, which continues even after star formation has ceased.
+This finding aligns with recent cosmological zoom-in simulations on ultrafaint dwarf galaxies. \citet{Orkney2021} investigated dark matter core formation in galaxies with halo masses of $M_\mathrm{halo}\sim10^9\,\Msun$ in the EDGE project.
+They identified two distinct pathways for dark matter heating: stellar feedback at high redshift before reionization, and impulsive heating from minor mergers, which continues even after star formation has ceased.
 By modifying the initial conditions, they demonstrated that galaxies with late assembly histories experience more late-time minor mergers, leading to continued dark matter heating long after quenching.
-We observe similar behavior in our sample, albeit at a slightly higher mass scale of $M_\mathrm{halo}\sim10^{10}\,\Msun$.
+We observe similar behavior in our sample, albeit at a slightly larger mass scale of $M_\mathrm{halo}\sim10^{10}\,\Msun$.